cloudui/blogstack/content/post/2026-05-18-flashattn-cutlass/index.md

 ...Swizzle<kSwizzle, 3, 3>{}...;
 ```

 Yeah, me neither.
 For `kBlockKSmem=32`, we said that `B=2` because there are only four 8-half columns per row (2 bits).
 But does it have to be?
-Physical SMEM is just L1 cache and has no concept of a layout--that's purely software.
+Physical SMEM is just L1 cache and has no concept of a layout -- that's purely software.
 We can simply treat each even-odd row pair as one 64-half row by setting `kSwizzle=3`.
 Our `B` bitmask just treats the underlying SMEM as if it were 64 wide again.
 Just like before, each pseudo-row is conflict-free and the tiled layout still extends 8 rows deep for our thread copy.
 I scratched my head for a while thinking that this would fix all the shape problems from earlier but break some access pattern somewhere else.
 Like a good engineer, I simply changed `kSwizzle=3` in my code and tested it...and

 ![Testing passed.](tests_pass.png)